Woman looking at oils

 Not Just for Cooking

 You don’t have to restrict your oil use to just cooking.
-Start using them for salads or drizzle them on bread or mozzarella and tomatoes.
-Not only does it add extra flavor to your meals, but there are added health benefits.
+Start using one of our healthy oil options for salads or drizzle them on bread or mozzarella and tomatoes.
+Not only does it add extra flavor to your meals, but it also has added health benefits.

-Olive oil and avocado oil can increase the antioxidant content and enhance absorption of antioxidants on salad.
+Olive oil and avocado oil can increase the antioxidant content and enhance the absorption of antioxidants in a salad.

 Sources: